 I believe we need to remember how we felt when we were told we couldn’t go more than 5km from our homes.
 When we couldn’t go past our front door for more than an hour each day, and had to be off the streets by 8pm each night.
 How we felt when we learned our businesses would close for…who knows how long?
 And the sense of shock when we heard of someone passing – something I experienced when I learned, from a TV report, that my former neighbour Heather had passed away from COVID-19 in an aged care home.
 Although we live side by side, Jude and I weren’t allowed into each other’s houses.
 So this book was co-authored virtually, through hundreds of phone calls, thousands of emails and a gazillion Whatsapp and text messages zapped between our home offices, 20 metres apart.

 Helping to tell these stories made me realise that I wasn’t the only one feeling stranded, even though, at times, it felt like I was.

 Buy 2 or more books for only $75 each.

 Together Apart is a coffee table book about life in lockdown during the COVID-19 pandemic in Melbourne.

-Every purchased book includes a complimentary $500 gift certificate towards a portrait experience and artwork with The Melbourne Portrait Studio.
+Every book purchased includes a FREE $500 GIFT CERTIFICATE towards a portrait experience and artwork with The Melbourne Portrait Studio.